-Inspired by Mediterranean pan bagnat, this hefty vegan sandwich recipe is an offbeat way to enjoy an array of seasonal salad ingredients.
+A vegan variation inspired by Mediterranean pan bagnat, this hefty sandwich recipe is an offbeat way to enjoy an array of seasonal salad ingredients.
 Fresh Italian bread is hollowed out and filled with a fairly standard salad that becomes something special in the presentation.

 For this recipe, it’s best to use Italian bread that’s long, but not too skinny like French baguette.
 The latter has little room to spare when it come to stuffing it, which is what we’ll be doing here.
 If you can find a whole-grain loaf, so much the better.